 Head to the Sonoma Wine Region for the Crush

-Get out of the city to make the most of the crisp and cool breeze of the Sonoma Wine Region.
+Get out of the city to make the most of the crisp and cool breeze of the Sonoma Wine Region with a Calfornia wine country tour.
 Each year, the County hosts a harvest fair where you’re able to try beers, wines, and food grown in the area.
 If you can’t wait until the harvest fair in October, you could always visit the Crush even in early September.
 At this time of year, there are events throughout the county celebrating farm to table restaurants and of course, wine.
 Do take a sweater though, it can be a little chilly!

 Marvel at some of the biggest pumpkins in the world at Half Moon Bay